 Q: What’s the difference between a credit report and a credit score?

 A credit score is different from a credit report.
-Although the three major credit bureaus do provide credit scores based on the credit information they have for you, the credit score is not part of the credit report.
+Although the three major credit bureaus do provide credit scores based on the credit information they have about you, the credit score is not part of the credit report.
 Ninety of the top 100 largest financial institutions use your FICO score to determine your credit risk and to decide whether or not to give you a loan or to extend credit.
 This credit score is actually a calculation developed by the Fair Isaac Company (named for its founders, Mr. Isaac and Mr. Fair), so it is called the “FICO” score.
 The FICO score predicts future credit risk.
 It does not reflect your credit history.
 The FICO score range is 300 to 850.
 If your FICO score is very high, you are considered a good credit risk, and a lender is more likely to lend you money or extend credit at more favorable rates and terms.

 Q: Many services and credit bureaus offer free credit scores.
 Are these always FICO scores?